 - Travel expenses (e.g. vehicle maintenance, fuel, or local transportation) costs in the Austin area.

 - Computers, computer hardware, computer peripherals, or commonly accessible software.

 - Reimbursing faculty, associated graduate assistants, or any other individual for any expenditures, including travel.

 - Reimbursing URF recipients for any expenses, except pre-approved travel-related expenditures.

 - Stocking a supervisor’s lab, office, or studio with research items unrelated to the approved student project.

-- Travel or research conducted after a URF recipient’s graduation date or after August 31, 2018.
-See above travel restrictions.
+- Travel or research conducted after a URF recipient’s graduation date or after Aug.
+31. See the above travel restrictions.